Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components

 \section{Abstract}

-We use relative hyperbolicity of mapping tori and Dehn fillings of relatively hyperbolic groups to solve the conjugacy problem between certain outer automorphisms.
-We reduce this problem to algorithmic problems entirely expressed in terms of the parabolic subgroups of the mapping tori.
-As an immediate application, we solve the conjugacy problem for outer automorphisms of free groups, whose polynomial part is piecewise inner.
-This proposes a path toward a full solution to the conjugacy problem for $\out{F_n}$.
+We give a reduction of the conjugacy problem among outer automorphisms of free (and torsion-free hyperbolic) groups to specific algorithmic problems pertaining to mapping tori of polynomially growing automorphisms.
+We explain how to use this reduction and solve the conjugacy problem for several new classes of outer automorphisms.
+This proposes a path towards a full solution to the conjugacy problem for $\out{F_n}$.